hamedbh/cookiecutter-py/{{ cookiecutter.repo_name }}/README.md

 This sets `click` and `python-dotenv` as 'core' dependencies that are necessary for the project to run.
 The rest of the packages are grouped together as `dev` dependencies.

 Then you can simply `make requirements` to resolve the dependencies, pin them in the relevant files (`requirements.txt` for the core dependencies, `dev_requirements.txt` for dev), and sync your virtualenv with those files.

+If you ever need to install packages directly use `uv pip install pkg`.

 ## Project documentation